theoriginalvisagie/cm_visagie_pulspulsminus_tech_assesment/README.md

 The Docker yaml is contained in `docker-compose.yml`.

-Laravel has been configure to work with modules using Nwidart.
+Laravel has been configured to work with modules using Nwidart.

 All Modules are contained in `RESTapi/Modules`:
+- BankAccounts
+- BankAccountTransactions
 - BankCards
 - Users